 Find out more about a Close Approach Consent

-High Load Consent is required when transporting loads with an overall height of 4.8 metres and higher throughout the MainPower Network area.
+High Load Consent is required when transporting loads with an overall height greater than 5.0 metres throughout the MainPower Network area.